Braided module categories via quantum symmetric pairs: The universal K-matrix for quantum symmetric pairs

 \section{The universal K-matrix for quantum symmetric pairs}

 We now turn to the theory of quantum symmetric pairs.
 In this section we show that the category of finite dimensional representations of a quantum symmetric pair coideal subalgebra is a braided module category.
-In Sections \ref{sec:qg-notation} and \ref{sec:qsp} we fix notation for quantum groups and quantum symmetric pairs and recall essential results from \cite{a-BalaKolb15p}.
+In Sections \ref{sec:qg-notation} and \ref{sec:equivariantization} we recall quantized enveloping algebras and discuss the $\Z_2$-equivariantization of their category of finite dimensional representations.
+In Section \ref{sec:qsp} we fix notation for quantum symmetric pairs and recall essential results from \cite{a-BalaKolb15p}.
 These results are subsequently developed further to obtain Theorem \ref{thm:scrK} which provides all properties of a universal K-matrix as in Definition \ref{def:K-matrix} in the setting of quantum symmetric pairs.